 Companies in this industry make snack foods such as nuts, chips, and popcorn, as well as peanut butter.
-Major companies include Diamond Foods, Frito-Lay, Mondelez International, and Snyder's-Lance (all based in the US), as well as Calbee Foods (Japan); Nongshim (South Korea); and United Biscuits (UK).
+Major companies include Clif Bar, Frito-Lay, Mondelez International, Utz Quality Foods, Wonderful Pistachios & Almonds, and the snack divisions of diversified food manufacturers such as Campbell Soup and Kellogg (all based in the US); other leading firms include Calbee Foods (Japan), Nongshim (South Korea), United Biscuits (UK), and Walkers Snack Foods (UK).

-Major products are potato chips (about 25 percent of industry revenue); corn chips, including tortilla chips (20 percent); and roasted nuts and seeds (20 percent).
-Other products include canned nuts, peanut butter, popcorn, hard pretzels, and other chips.
+Major products are nuts and seeds (about 30% of industry revenue); potato chips (25%); and corn chips, including tortilla chips (20%).
+Other products include peanut butter, popcorn, hard pretzels, and other chips.
 Salty snack foods are found in most American households.
 More than half of Americans eat snacks two to three times per day, according to NPD Group.
-Potato chips are the most popular US snack, followed by tortilla chips, popcorn, and pretzels, according to Mintel Consumer Intelligence.Buy Now
+Potato chips are the most popular snack in North America, followed by tortilla chips, snack bars, and extruded (puffed) snacks, according to Euromonitor.